-This menu allows you to manually enter the URL address of a web site that you wish to access.
+This menu allows you to manually enter the URL address of a Web site that you wish to access.
+Enter the address and press the OK soft key or the • key.

-For further details about entering characters, see page 47.
+For further details about entering characters, see "Section 5: Entering Text" on page 47.